claremacrae/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Manual Testing/SlrVb's Alternative Checkboxes.md

 ## One of each task status

+- These are grouped by whether Tasks sees them as Done or Todo.
+- Their appearance can be modified by going to the options for the Style Settings plugin.

+Available task states, as of version `7cb837d73d3f39e056d0be8c98539577529c0f90` of SlRvb's Checkboxes snippet:

 - [ ] #task `space` Unchecked
 - [x] #task `x` Regular
 - [X] #task `X` Checked